ShawnWx2019/Untargeted_metabolomics_ath_SAGL1/README.md

 ## Step1.
 Remove false positive errors by Pubchem database.

-The compound name was set as the query data to get pubchem cid by[Webchem](https://github.com/ropensci/webchem).
+The compound name was set as the query data to get pubchem cid by [Webchem](https://github.com/ropensci/webchem).
 Drop the false matched compounds.

 `Molecular Formula`,	`Molecular Weight`,	`InChIKey`,	`IUPACName` and	`ExactMass` of correspond compound was obtained by `webchem`.
 Compounds which have same molecular formula and bias of molecular weight smaller than 5 were labeled as high identical compounds.